eyuuab/MeTTa-lang-stdlib-documentation/README.md

 ## More Will Be Added

 This documentation is currently under development.
 Future updates will include more comprehensive coverage, improved examples, enhanced type signatures, search functionality, and version tracking.

+## Buying me a ☕
+If you find this project helpful, consider buying me a coffee! ☕

+**Bitcoin (BTC) Address**: `13DxKF2EcXU5C2LnUweLzAVQtHdC4pd8Fz`